 This Certificate enables you to develop your teaching and training skills.
 Perhaps you are a WBL practitioner delivering some off-the-job training, or training is part of your job role?
 Maybe you are a workshop demonstrator or coach?
 If training or teaching is in your job role, this engaging and practical course may be the course for you.

 You will attend College one evening per week and will need access to 30 hours or more teaching or training during the course.

 The course enables you to develop your practical teaching skills and engage with educational research and theories so that you exit as a confident and able teacher or trainer.
 You will be observed in practice three times to develop your teaching skills and this will inform your professional development plan.

 To secure a place on this course, you need to attend one of our information/interview sessions.

 Our courses require a minimum of 12 enrolments to run.
 You will be notified two weeks prior to the start date if the course is NOT going to run.

-To be successful in this Level 4 qualification, you will achieve a minimum of 36 credits.
-There are six units:
+To be successful in this Level 4 qualification, you will achieve a minimum of 36 credits and will evidence your understanding of: